RashidCodes/MLResearch/README(An Efficient Model).md

 - The **dependent** variable is dichotomous in nature so that's good.

 - In the preparation of data for our last model, we did not check for **Outliers** in our data.
-In a post from statisticssolutions.com, this problem can be handled by removing values below -3.29 or 3.29.
+In a post from ***statisticssolutions.com***, this problem can be handled by removing values below -3.29 or above 3.29.
 We will try this method and see how the model does.

 - We also did not check for **multicollinearity** in our data.
 For any pair of highly correlated features, we'll drop one, and we'll assess how model performance for our final dataset.